 Layout: Issues 1-5.

-David Leverton co-founded Tigershark with DS Davidson.
+David Leverton co-founded Tigershark with DS Davidson and created the logo which appears in every issue.
 He has an Atlantean Publishing wiki page.

 Frederick J. Mayer